barisuyumaz/django-trials/README.md

   * Write 'pip freeze' and you will see that you have only default Python libraries, you should install Django lib.
   * Write 'pip install Django==4.0.3'.
 You have installed Django lib in your venv successfully.
   * Go back to your directory and run your Django Project.
-* Write 'cd' .. and 'cd' .. again.
+* Write 'cd ..' and 'cd ..' again to get back.
 Then 'cd blogapp' (to get in our django project).
 * Write 'python manage.py runserver' to run our project.
 It will display you a link which starts like 127.0...
 * Now we have reached our project!